Aftermath: 19 - A Borrower of the Night (2020)

 “Sorry,” Hansen says.
 “I overstepped.”

-“I’m going,” Hansen says. “before you say something you’re gonna regret for days.
-Just—think about it.”
+“I’m going,” Hansen says. “before you say something you’ll regret for days.
+Just…think about it.”
 He heads for the door.

-You’re right, Lightcap had said, years ago, without sympathy.
+You’re right, Lightcap had said, years ago and without sympathy.
 It is the only battle I’ll ever give you.
-Fight it or go home and leave it to Geiszler.
+Fight it, or go home and leave it to Geiszler.

 Hansen turns back.

-“It does, you know,” Hermann says.
+“It does, you know,” Hermann tells him.
 “It does ride on us.
 Everything rides on us.
 On us, Herc.
 On myself and Newton.
 The Coastal Wall is going up.
 The Jaeger program is coming down.”

 Hansen shakes his head.